Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/step1.md

    Next, we will use the example of modifying the interrupt controller IP address to illustrate how to modify the IP address in the address editor.

    - As the interrupt controller is connected with **M_AXI_FPD** domain, we need check FPD domain supported address space.
-Please check the [Versal Technical Reference Manual](https://docs.amd.com/r/en-US/am011-versal-acap-trm/High-level-Address-Map).
+Please check the Versal Adaptive SoC Technical Reference Manual ([AM011](https://docs.amd.com/go/en-US/am011-versal-acap-trm)).
 You could find following address range.
 That means the IP connected to FPD domain could be placed in 0xA400_0000-0xAFFF_FFFF or 0xB000_0000-0xBFFF_FFFF address space.
 But conflict is not allowed.

       ![Platform Setup - AXI Ports](images/step1/FPD.PNG)